TobyLing/Hippocampus_segmentation/README.md

 # Hippocampus segmentation for size calculation

-This project is about the segmentation of the hippocampus posterior and anterior parts on images.
+This project is about the segmentation of the hippocampus posterior and anterior parts on MRI images.

 > The data is contained into the folder TrainingSet.